svmiller/svmiller.github.io/_posts/2025-04-18-stephen-a-smith-ir-scholarship.md

-{% include image.html url="/images/stephen-a-smith-machiavelli.png" caption="I used to be proficient at Photoshop in a past life.
-It's just easier for ChatGPT to do this for me instead (because it did)." width=275 align="right" %}
+{% include image.html url="/images/stephen-a-smith-machiavelli.png" caption="I used to be proficient at Photoshop in a past life." width=275 align="right" %}

 <!-- *Last updated: 02 October 2025.*  -->